Thursday, December 1, 2016

 Here's a close-up of what's going on:

 The blue stars point at the blue-dotted stretches: these are the running yarn behind the slip stitches.
 It is these running yarns which hold the floats (red) against the back surface of the fabric.
-Naturally, the slip stitches and the background stitches would be the same color in real life (as shown on the photo below).
+Naturally, the slip stitches and the background stitches would be the same color in real life (photo below).
 I just drew the slip stitches white and the background stitches gray so you could see what is going on.

-Below is a photo of this process in real life.
+Below is a photo of this process in real life, using tacking yarn of the same weight as the background stitches.

 Column-in-a-column free-form pinstriping, in real life.
-The blue colorization highlights the left arms of the original stitch, the green highlights the right arms and the red highlights the free-form pinstripe
+Blue colorization highlights left arms of the original stitch, green highlights right arms, red highlights the free-form pinstripe-tacking

 You can see the white free-form pinstripe forming a column-in-a-column on the fabric surface.
-In other words, the original knit column is split in half by the pinstripe.
-The result is that the left arm of the original column (colorized blue) frames the centered free-form pinstripe (colorized red) while the right arm of the original column (colorized green) frames the right side of the free-form pinstripe.
-I only colorized two rows for you.
-The bottom part of the photo shows the free-form pinstripe in its un-colorized state, and you can see this is fairly subtle, even on this extreme closeup.
+The original knit column is split in half by the tacking.
+The left arm of the original column (colorized blue) frames the centered free-form pinstripe (colorized red) while the right arm of the original column (colorized green) frames the right.
+The bottom part of the photo shows the free-form pinstripe in its un-colorized state: it's subtle, even on extreme closeup.

-Here's what this looks like on the back.
+Here's the back view.
 The white free-form pinstripe tacks the long floats (black) to the back surface of the fabric on every row.

-Are you concerned that this column-in-a-column free-form pinstripe will show or be bulky?
-I'm not going to lie, the answer is YES--you can both see and feel the free-form pinstripe.
-In fact, if you use this trick, then as the knitter who made the thing, you will never be able UN-see it!
+Are you concerned that this column-in-a-column tacking will show or be bulky?
+If worked in a thick yarn, as here, I'm not going to lie, the answer is yes.
+You can both see and feel the tacking column.
+In fact, if you use this trick, then as the knitter who made the thing, you will never be able un-see it.

-Naturally, the thicker the original yarn, the less likely this trick is to escape unnoticed, but the photographed sample was knit in worsted weight, the freeform pinstripe-tacking was worked in that same weight and the whole business still slipped unnoticed by some fairly knowledgeable folks.
+Naturally, the thicker the original yarn, the less likely this trick is to escape unnoticed, but the photographed sample was knit in worsted weight, the tacking was worked in that same weight and the whole business still slipped by some fairly knowledgeable folks.

-Ordinary black polyester sewing thread used instead of yarn to work a free-form pinstripe where the surface fabric is black (in other words, what is being caught here is long white floats behind a black background).
-The thread is invisible on the front--which is why the only photo is of the back!
+Ordinary black polyester sewing thread used to tack, where the surface fabric is black (in other words, what is being caught here is long white floats behind a black background).
+The thread is invisible on the front--which is why the only photo is of the back.

-There are a few reasons slip-stitching with polyester thread is not my first choice.
+If this is so invisible, why is this not the main method for tacking down long floats?
+Couple of reasons.
 First, tension is more of an issue with thread than with yarn.
-Second, sewing thread is so strong that, over time, it has the potential to cut the yarn fibers, especially on cashmere, merino or other soft fibers.
+Second, sewing thread is so strong that, with wear, it might cut the yarn fibers, especially cashmere, merino or other soft fibers.
 But the main problem is that sewing thread is slippery and hard to slip-stitch with.
-It's frustrating to lose the thread-loop and have to start all over again (and again, and again!).
-Although you can (somewhat) mitigate the losing-the-loop problem by working with a small latch hook, like a knit picker, the tension problems really arise from trying to control the loop in the first place.
-In other words, as truly invisible as this is, it's waaay pickier than working with yarn--and working with yarn is plenty picky already.
+It's frustrating to lose the thread-loop and have to start all over again (and again, and again).
+You can (somewhat) mitigate losing the loop by working with a small latch hook, like a knit picker, but the tension problems really arise from trying to control the loop in the first place.
+As truly invisible as this is, it's waaay pickier than working with yarn, and working with yarn is plenty picky already.
+Yet, for a show piece, like a saying or slogan on a sweater or a banner, you may find the effort worthwhile.

-Super geek note #2: The photos and diagrams above show the float running free, then tacked down via a free-form pinstripe.
+Geek note #3: The photos and diagrams above show the float running free, then tacked down via a free-form pinstripe.
 However, if you find that your floats are a bit loose, you could ladderback the floats and THEN tack them down.
-In other words, you don't have to STUART-ized your long floats (slip and park, the release them) to afterward form a ladderback, you can actually simply ladderback ANY long floats which have enough slack in them (the trick, however, is to knit looooong floats at a perfect tension--which is quite a trick!)
+In other words, you don't have to STUART-ized your long floats (slip and park, the release them) to afterward form a ladderback, you can actually simply ladderback ANY long floats which were knit with enough slack to avoid puckering (the trick, however, is to knit looooong floats at a perfect tension--which is quite a trick!)

-Super geek note #3: You could try running the free-form pinstripe tacking BETWEEN the columns, but I think this is more obvious--it appears as an extra column inserted into the fabric, as you see from the below photo.
-But hey--try it and see what YOU think.
+Geek note #4: You could try running the free-form pinstripe tacking BETWEEN the columns, but I think this is more obvious--it appears as an extra column inserted into the fabric, per below photo.
+However, this might be a trick to try if tacking near some shaping, where columns come and go due to increasing or decreasing.

 ...appears as an extra column inserted into the fabric...